chsEngineer13/geo/README.md

-# exchange
+# exchange python module
-Exchange, a GeoNode project including MapLoom and Geogig
+Exchange, a platform for geospatial collaboration

-## Issues:
+## todo
-+ translations are not working for all text areas on the site_index.html
-+ classification banner is not formated with standard banner.
-+ maploom is looking for localhost:8080/geoserver not :8080/geoserver_data, proxy not working?
-+ add cloudfoundry module